What do do with your amenity kits

 Here are some things you can do with them:

 0. Leave them on the plane, preferably unopenedIf they're still sealed, the airline can just reuse them.
 You've probably already got your own preferred brand of all of those things in your carry on bag anyway.
 If the kit's been opened or used in any way, any recycling they'll do is a lot more complicated.
 Also, I've seen folks in coach snag abandoned amenity kits on their way off the plane, so I suppose that's a kind of recycling, too.
+Some airlines actually repurpose them for disaster relief organizations.

 1. Donate themI'd heard lots of folks talk about donating them to homeless shelters, but as someone who's worked in the nonprofit sector for over a decade, I'm really sensitive to only donating things that organizations actually need.
 After much emailing and calling, I found that Grand Central Neighborhood Services in Manhattan can use them, so I donated a big box of mine there.
 If you're not in NYC and are looking at a local place to donate, do everyone a favor and call or email them first to make sure they can use them.